3d archery in Austria: how to & list of courses

 3D archery course from a professional’s point of view

-To find relaxation in archery, he almost always travels with his own equipment.
-During his travels, bows and arrows accompany him between Denmark and Portugal.
-Many of his tours are planned so that he can spend as much time as possible on courses.
-And he plans in such a way that he doesn’t have long journeys from the hotel to the destination of his bowhunting dream areas.
-Like from the TUI BLUE Schladming in Styria or the TUI BLUE Fieberbrunn in Tyrol.
+He’s almost always on the go with his own equipment to help him relax with archery.
+His bow and arrows accompany him on his travels between Denmark and Portugal.
+Many of his tours are planned so that he can spend as much time as possible on the course.
+And he plans so that he doesn’t have to travel long distances from the hotel to the destination of his archery dreams.
+Like from the TUI BLUE Schladming in Styria or from the TUI BLUE Montafon in Vorarlberg.

 TUI BLUE Montafon